 NOTE: The rubber coupling that attaches to the vent pipe adapter must be used.
 The adapter seals the vent pipe to the casing and reduces the strain on the vent elbow attached to the inducer.

 1. Apply the gaskets to the vent pipe and combustion air pipe adapters.
 If supplied, remove and discard round center "slug" from interior of gasket.
 See Fig. 58.

-combustion air adapters.
+Attach gaskets to vent pipe and combustion air adapters.